-- a) A Municipal Register of Cultural Heritage Resources shall be maintained in consultation with the municipal heritage committee. - b) The Municipal Register shall contain all properties designated under The Ontario Heritage Act and may contain properties that are believed to be of cultural heritage value or interest to the City or a community, The , owner information, and a description of the heritage attributes for each designated and listed cultural heritage resource.
-To ensure effective protection and to maintain its currency, the Municipal Register will be updated regularly and be accessible to the public. - c) The City will participate in the conservation and development of cultural heritage resources through a range of actions which may include acquisition, assembly, resale, joint venture, tax incentives, grant or loan programs, community benefits, or other forms of involvement that will result in the sensitive conservation of those resources. - d) Pursuant to The Ontario Heritage Act, The Planning Act, The Building Code Act, The Municipal Act, or any other relevant legislation, the City may enact by-laws or adopt other measures for the management and conservation of cultural heritage resources. - e) The City will encourage, where appropriate, the adaptive re-use of a built heritage resource in a manner that is not destructive to the character-defining attributes heritage attributes of the resource. - f) Pursuant to the provisions of The Ontario Heritage Act, the City may enter into heritage conservation easement agreements with private property owners to ensure the long-term maintenance and conservation of cultural heritage resources. - g) Provisions may be included within the Zoning By-law to ensure that the development of properties containing cultural heritage resources, and the
+- a) A Municipal Register of Cultural Heritage Resources shall be maintained in consultation with the municipal heritage committee. - b) The Municipal Register shall contain all properties designated under The Ontario Heritage Act and may contain properties that are believed to be of cultural heritage value or interest to the City or a community, in accordance with The Ontario Heritage Act.
+To ensure effective protection and to maintain its currency, the Municipal Register will be updated regularly and be accessible to the public. - c) The City will participate in the conservation and development of cultural heritage resources through a range of actions which may include acquisition, assembly, resale, joint venture, tax incentives, grant or loan programs, community benefits, or other forms of involvement that will result in the sensitive conservation of those resources. - d) Pursuant to The Ontario Heritage Act, The Planning Act, The Building Code Act, The Municipal Act, or any other relevant legislation, the City may enact by-laws or adopt other measures for the management and conservation of cultural heritage resources. - e) The City will encourage, where appropriate, the adaptive re-use of a built heritage resource in a manner that is not destructive to the heritage attributes\of the resource. - f) Pursuant to the provisions of The Ontario Heritage Act, the City may enter into heritage conservation easement agreements with private property owners to ensure the long-term maintenance and conservation of cultural heritage resources. - g) Provisions may be included within the Zoning By-law to ensure that the development of properties containing cultural heritage resources, and the